This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 Let me begin with the area of apartment rental in Poland.

-If you have kids and need to rent out a two or three-bedroom apartment in a newer building in Gdańsk with an area of 70-90m2, you’ll have to pay at least 4,500 zł.
-To live in the Main Town and sought-after districts such as Wrzeszcz, Oliwa and Przymorze, you will have to fork out as much as 6,000-7,000 zł for a larger apartment in a newer building.
+If you have kids and would like to rent out a three-bedroom apartment in a newer building in Łódź with an area of more than 70 m2, you’ll have to pay at least 3,500 zł.
+When it comes to renting a three-bedroom flat in the centre, be prepared to fork out as much as 4,500 zł.
+This figure can reach as much as 6,000 zł in new builds.

-For the purposes of calculating the monthly cost of living in Poland, let’s imagine that our couple will rent out my place together with a parking space.
-Based on current market trends in Gdańsk, the rent plus parking would come to:
+For the purposes of calculating the monthly cost of living in Poland, let’s imagine that our couple will rent out the 66 m2 two-bedroom flat I’m currently paying rent for, together with a parking space.
+Based on current market trends in Łodź, the rent plus parking would come to:

 Monthly utility bills